-Kain Bidang is an single panel ikat woven textile made by the Dayak Desa women in the Sintang area of West Kalimantan.
-A bidang is a single panel textile that is then opened and sewn into a tubular skirt whereas a kain bidang is left as an open single textile.
-Kain bidang will be used for ceremonies upon which offerings are placed or it may wrap an offering.
-The mordanting process to achieve the red dye is complex as it requires many different plants from the forest and must be performed with a ritual.
-The Dayak textiles have always been highly regarded for their unique designs, many of which were originally woven from dreams.
+Woven by the Dayak Desa women of Sintang regency in West Kalimantan, the kain bidang is a single panel ikat textile.
+An important part of ceremonies, offerings are placed on it or it may be used to wrap an offering.
+The mordanting process to achieve the red dye requires many different foraged plants and must be performed with a ritual.
+Dayak textiles have long been regarded for their unique designs, many of which were inspired by dreams.

 The motifs on this cloth are called uwi, beruru, and semengat.
 Uwi means rattan, of which the growth stages are often depicted in a single textile, from its young, spiny form to maturity, when it is ready to be used for basket weaving.
 The central motif represents a liana climber (Entada phaseoloides), an important plant in local mythology, while the final motif refers to a ladder to the heavens.
 Dayak Desa people believe that humans are able to request help from Petera, the protector of all beings, by climbing the semengat to reach the heavens.

 Information about the makers will be supplied with each cloth.
 Warp ikat, commercial cotton, single panel, twisted fringe, natural dyes.
 Ikat, tied, dyed and woven in Sintang, Kalimantan, 2021.
 Size 150 x 56 cm / 59 x 22 in

 With questions or for assistance, please contact. email@example.com, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.